Fa1zan141/Intership_Task_Bot/README.md

 # Overview of the Basic Bot template

+Hi, Help, Anyother Message can be sent in bot
+Press F5 To run This Bot

 Examples of Microsoft Teams bots in everyday use include:

 - Bots that notify about build failures.